1916 Argentine general election

 General elections were held in Argentina on 2 April 1916.
 Voters elected the President, legislators, and local officials.
 The first secret-ballot presidential elections in the nation's history, they were mandatory and had a turnout of 63%.
 The turnout for the Chamber of Deputies election was 65%.

 The election has been characterized as the first free and fair elections in Argentina.
+The election, won by the Radical Civic Union (UCR), put an end to the six-decade long dominance of the National Autonomist Party in Argentine politics.